sirnicson/simple_shell/README.md

 - Non-Interactive Mode: Test by entering commands or using command files specified as arguments.

 ## Files
-AUTHORS - List of authors.
+- AUTHORS - List of authors.
-README.md - This file.
+- README.md - This file.
+- shell.h - Header file containing function prototypes and definitions.
+- shell_main.c - Main file for the shell implementation.
+- shell_utils.c - Utility functions for the shell.
+- builtin_.c
-shell.h - Header file containing function prototypes and definitions. shell_main.c - Main file for the shell implementation. shell_utils.c - Utility functions for the shell. builtin_.c - Implementation of built-in commands. initializer_.c - Functions for initializing the shell. non_interactive_.c - Functions for non-interactive mode. help_0.c, help_1.c, help_2.c - Help functions for the shell.
+- initializer_.c - Functions for initializing the shell.
+- non_interactive_.c - Functions for non-interactive mode.
+- helperfunctions: help_0.c, help_1.c, help_2.c - Help functions for the shell.
-images - Image folder
+- images - Image folder

 ## Process